Webinar: Achieving resource efficiency

 Circularity and resource efficiency are the latest sustainability buzzwords.
 The lists recommending what are the best means to achieve circularity are plentiful, 3Rs, 4Rs, 6Rs and 9Rs, the Rs denoting measures like reduce, reuse, recycle, recover etc.

 However, to what extent are prioritized lists of measures, such as the waste hierarchy, really useful when applied to real products?
 Not all measures for resource efficiency are equally applicable to all products.
 In addition, products are often complex, requiring that more than one measure is taken at the time and different measures are interdependent.
-There also exists trade-offs, such as that use phase efficiency often requires that more materials and energy is invested when producing the product.
+There are also trade-offs, such as that use phase efficiency often requires that more materials and energy is invested when producing the product.

 During this webinar Anne-Marie Tillman will present recent work on what resource efficiency measures work for products with different characteristics.
 What kind of products can be reused in a meaningful way, for what kind of products does sharing lead to resource efficiency and when is it more important to address the production phase and try to reduce resource use there?
 Examples will be based on a large literature review as well as on case studies conducted in her group.
 These include both durable and complex products such as vehicle components and electronics and consumable products such as incontinence products.